Table of Contents

 - #9.
 Turn to External Hard Drive Manufacturer or Repair Center for Help

-Method 1 to Method 7 can fix most external hard disk not working issue, and if none of them work, turn to Method 8 and Method 9 for help.
+Method 1 to Method 7 can fix most external hard disks not working issues, and if none of them work, turn to Method 8 and Method 9 for help.
 Let's start the external hard disk repair process.

 Method 1.
 Check and Fix Disk Errors on External Hard Drive